i18next/i18next-gitbook/overview/comparison-to-others.md

 ### i18next is complicated   <a id="i-18-next-is-complicated"></a>

-True, i18next's documentation is bigger than that of other i18n frameworks - but thats also a tribute to offering a lot more features that you would have to build yourself otherwise \(language detection, translation loading, ...\).
+True, i18next's documentation is bigger than that of other i18n frameworks - but that's also a tribute to offering a lot more features that you would have to build yourself otherwise \(language detection, translation loading, ...\).

 If you do not need that i18next is as simple as any other i18n framework: